techEmprez/crypto_metrics/README.md

 2. Set up the repository on GitHub and use Gitflow.
 3. Set up React using ### `npx create-react-app .`
 4. Install [React Redux](https://react-redux.js.org/), [Redux Logger](https://www.npmjs.com/package/redux-logger) and [React Router](https://reactrouter.com /web/guides/quick-start).
-5. Create routes and view components.
+5. Create routes on each components and view components.
 6. Fetch data and update Redux store.
 7. Render fetch data for the first time only.
 8. Write actions and reducers for canceling rockets and leaving missions